microsoft-healthcare-madison/demo-auc-app/README.md

 V2 TODO
 -------

-- [ ] Make it work with SMART Launch
+- [x] Make it work with SMART Launch
-  - [ ] Launch from http://launch.smarthealthit.org simulated EHR
+  - [x] Launch from http://launch.smarthealthit.org simulated EHR
-- [ ] Grab demographics from SMART context
+- [x] Grab demographics from SMART context
-  - [ ] populating (name and DOB) or at least "age and gender" fields from v1
+  - [x] populating (name and DOB) or at least "age and gender" fields from v1
-- [ ] Everything else the same
+- [x] Everything else the same (except old login form was disabled)

 V1 TODO
 -------